yasiryagi/helpdesk/tools/cli/README.md

 Test that it's working...
 `$ joystream-cli help`

-..which should return the output below:
+...which should return the output below:

 ```
 Command Line Interface for Joystream community and governance activities